Talakala

 Talikala is a village in Kasaragod district in the state of Kerala, India.

 Transportation

-Local roads have access to National Highway No.66 which connects to Mangalore in the north and Calicut in the south.
-The nearest railway station is Manjeshwar on Mangalore-Palakkad line.
+The local roads have access to National Highway No.66, which connects to Mangalore in the north and Calicut in the south.
+The nearest railway station is Manjeshwar on the Mangalore-Palakkad line.
 There is an airport at Mangalore.

 Languages

 This locality is an essentially multi-lingual region.
 The people speak Malayalam, Tulu, Beary bashe and Konkani.
 Migrant workers also speak Hindi and Tamil languages.